 If you or the person you care for is eligible for help we will arrange for someone to visit you as soon as possible.
 You will be given a prescription for any small simple items like raised toilet seats or walking frames which you can exchange for the equipment at an accredited retailer – see our Community Equipment Prescriptions factsheet.
 Large items such as hoists or special mattresses will be loaned free of charge.

-You may prefer to purchase your own equipment.
-The Independent Living Centre can you give you advice and provide you with a list of shops that sell equipment in your area.
-Phone them on 01392 380181 or email email@example.com for information or to make an appointment.
+If you want to buy your own equipment, but aren’t sure what you need, you can try and range of equipment and get free and impartial advice from occupational therapists at the Independent Living Centre.
+Our friendly staff can give you help you find the right equipment for you and give you a list of shops in your area.
+Phone them on 01392 380181 or email firstname.lastname@example.org for information or to make an appointment.
 They are based at Devon House, Brunel Road, Newton Abbot TQ12 4PB.

 The Disabled Living Foundation provides excellent information on equipment as well as links to suppliers.